Price of Football 2017 calculator: How much could football cost you?

 Credits

-Production, development and design by Daniel Dunford, Rahul Shrivastava, Rosie Gollancz, Scott Jarvis, Sumi Senthinathan, Ransome Mpini, Andrew Park, Katie Moses, Joe Reed and Chris Ashton.
+Production, development and design by Daniel Dunford, Rahul Shrivastava, Rosie Gollancz, Scott Jarvis, Sumi Senthinathan, Ransome Mpini, Andrew Park, Katie Moses, Joe Reed, Shilpa Saraf and Chris Ashton.
 Research by Kate Kopczyk and Jack Skelton.